Auto rickshaw: Africa and the Middle East

+Algeria

 Egypt

-Locally named the "tuktuk," the rickshaw is used for transportation in most parts of Egypt.
-It is generally rare to find in suburban areas and newer parts of cities such as New Cairo and on highways due to police control.
+Locally named the "tuktuk", the rickshaw is used as a means of transportation in most parts of Egypt.
+It is generally rare to find in some affluent and newer parts of cities such as New Cairo and Heliopolis; and on highways due to police control and enforcement.

 Gaza

 Together with the recent boom of recreational facilities in Gaza for the local residents, donkey carts have all but been displaced by tuk-tuks in 2010.
 Due to the ban by Egypt and Israel on the import of most motorised vehicles, the tuk-tuks have had to be smuggled in parts through the tunnel network connecting Gaza with Egypt.

+Iraq

+Due to extreme congestion in Baghdad and other Iraqi cities combined with the insensible cost of vehicles in relation to frequent violence, rickshaws have been imported from India in large numbers to provide taxi service and other purposes, in stark contrast to previous attitudes of the pre-U.S. 2003 invasion eras with rickshaws being disdained and sedans being held in high regard as a status symbol.
+Rickshaws have been noted for being instrumental in political protest revolts.

 Madagascar

 In Madagascar, man-powered rickshaws are a common form of transportation in a number of cities, especially Antsirabe.
 They are known as "posy" from pousse-pousse, meaning push-push.
 Cycle rickshaws took off since 2006 in a number of flat cities like Toamasina and replaced the major part of the posy, and are now threatened by the auto rickshaws, introduced in 2009.
 Provincial capitals like Toamasina, Mahajanga, Toliara, and Antsiranana are taking to them rapidly.
 They are known as "bajaji" in the north and "tuk-tuk" or "tik-tik" in the east, and are now licensed to operate as taxis.
 They are not yet allowed an operating licence in the congested, and more polluted national capital, Antananarivo.